Templates

 • Give the employee an opportunity to appeal.

-Using Docue’s written warning letter template can help employers to comply with these legal requirements, whilst also providing a clear and structured approach to the disciplinary process.
+Using Docue’s written warning template can help employers to comply with these legal requirements, whilst also providing a clear and structured approach to the disciplinary process.

 Why Docue?